Neulasta: 7 things you should know

-- Once administered, Neulasta takes 16 to 120 hours (average of 24 hours) to reach its peak concentration.
+- Once administered, Neulasta takes 16 to 120 hours (an average of 24 hours) to reach its peak concentration.
 Neulasta is a long-lasting medication so blood levels slowly decrease over approximately 2 weeks.

 - Neulasta’s effect of increasing neutrophil levels starts to kick in on the first day of the injection and neutrophil levels reach a peak at the same time as Neulasta reaches peak serum levels, which is about 24 hours after the Neulasta injection.

 - Once neutrophil levels have peaked, they start to decrease over the next 4 to 5 days due to the effect of chemotherapy.
 Neutrophils are usually at their lowest levels approximately 5 to 6 days after Neulasta injection depending on each person’s response.
-At around 6 days after the Neulasta injection neutrophils levels start to increase once again.
+At around 6 days after the Neulasta injection, neutrophil levels start to increase once again.

-- Peak neutrophil levels are 24 hours (approximately) after Neulasta injection, the lowest neutrophil levels are 5 days (approximately) after Neulasta injection, and neutrophil levels start increasing again approximately 5 after the Neulasta injection.
+- Peak neutrophil levels are 24 hours (approximately) after a Neulasta injection, the lowest neutrophil levels are 5 days (approximately) after a Neulasta injection, and neutrophil levels start increasing again approximately 6 days after a Neulasta injection.

-- For the Neulasta to have its best effect it needs to go into the body 24 to 72 hours after chemotherapy.
-The Neulasta On-body Injector is applied to the skin usually on the same day as chemotherapy, it is designed to automatically start dispensing the Neulasta 27 hours from the time it was applied and it is slowly released over a 45 minutes.
+- For Neulasta to have its best effect, it needs to go into the body 24 to 72 hours after chemotherapy.
+The Neulasta On-body Injector is applied to the skin usually on the same day as chemotherapy, it is designed to automatically start dispensing the Neulasta 27 hours from the time it was applied and it is slowly released over 45 minutes.

 - Two studies that involved 467 patients with breast cancer found Neulasta administered as a single dose to be just as effective as multiple daily injections of filgrastim.
 In both studies, the patients had severe neutropenia for around 1.7 days during their first chemotherapy cycle.
 This compares to around five to seven days when no stimulating factor is used.